Alirezazamirian/CRUD_with_excelfile/README.md

 # CRUD system with excel file
-a website which first of all takes the excel file and generates its data and rows in order to put them in postgresql database. after this all you are able to see the data by pagination 50 row per page and you are able to create, update the rows and delete the rows.
+a website which first of all takes the excel file and generates its data and rows in order to put them in postgresql database. after this all you are able to see the data by pagination 50 row per page and you are able to create, update the rows and delete the rows. this website/system was created for a company in Iran called Nickandishan 20.

 ## Steps